 Sewer lines are just as important as water lines, yet they don’t get nearly the same attention.
 We understand why: sewer lines are often hidden, making it difficult to know when a clog is forming, or even if there is a more serious problem, such as a cracked or broken sewer pipe, especially over time.

-In the following article, we’ll discuss everything you need to know about regularly scheduled drain line cleaning as a form of preventative maintenance to prevent clogs and prevent expensive flooding damage, including the following topics:
+In the following article, we’ll discuss everything you need to know about how often should sewer lines be cleaned, regularly scheduled drain line cleaning as a form of preventative maintenance to prevent clogs and prevent expensive flooding damage, including the following topics:

 Did you know sewer lines need to be cleaned regularly?